Antacids For Children: Their Safety, Types And Side Effects

 Since the bodies of children are more sensitive than those of adults, the effect of certain medications will be different.
 An accidental ingestion of Tums by your child may lead to a minor stomach ache and problems such as constipation or diarrhea.
 You may wipe your child’s mouth with a wet cloth and feed them snacks and water.
 Seek further consultation with a doctor (13).

-If you are concerned about acid reflux or other gastric problems in your child, it is always a good idea to speak to a doctor about the dosage and safe antacids for children to give them age-appropriately.
-Also, giving non-prescribed antacids for the short term may not cure the underlying causes of GERD and reflux in children and could lead to side effects and other medical problems.
+If you are concerned about acid reflux or other gastric problems in your child, it is always a good idea to speak to a doctor about age-appropriate antacids for children and their safe dosage.
+Remember, giving non-prescribed antacids for the short term may not cure the underlying causes of GERD, reflux, or indigestion in children.
+Instead, they could lead to side effects and other medical problems.
 Therefore, you may try to manage acid reflux in children with an effective diet and lifestyle modifications.
 If they fail to work, consult a doctor to decide on the right medication (antacid) to relieve your child’s discomfort.

 Infographic: Other Medications For Acid Reflux In Children